 Documentation will include copies of publications, evidence of other peer recognition as described, record of grant funding achievements as recorded in the University Research Office USCera (or equivalent) system, and favorable review of the significance of the candidate's scholarship in outside letters of reference.
-Five or more outside referee letters should attest to the candidate's achievement of a state, regional or national\reputation in some area in his or her field.
+Five or more outside referee letters should attest to the candidate's achievement of a state, regional or national reputation in some area in his or her field.
 Manuscripts that are in preparation or under review may not be counted unless they are accepted for publication after the candidate's file is submitted.

 b.
 Excellent: There must be evidence of campus leadership in research/scholarship and a very strong record of publications of merit and significance with the candidate reflecting a mixture of roles including collaborative team member, principal collaborator and/or senior author.
 It is not possible to give a precise, quantitative criterion for the number of publications, since the scope and influence of the work must be weighed in each case.
+However, if a candidate is-devoting 100% of effort to research then the candidate would be expected to have published approximately 15 publications.
 Work that is published in high impact journals or venues should be given more weight, as should collaborative clinical or curricular research that advance the institution's clinical, research and/or teaching missions.
-Peer-reviewed published curricular materials may be counted, and should be weighted in proportion to the effort required to produce the material as well as its relative impact, if known.
+Peerreviewed published curricular materials may be counted, and should be weighted in proportion to the effort required to produce the material as well as its relative impact, if known.
 Research grants awarded represent significant achievements as peer-reviewed scholarly activities.
 Book reviews, letters to the editor, published or unpublished abstracts of presentations, and other non-peer reviewed materials represent lesser accomplishments but may be considered as supporting evidence in meeting this requirement.